On Grothendieck--Serre's conjecture concerning principal G-bundles over reductive group schemes:II: Proof of Theorem (A)

 Let $\eta_{\text{f}}: \text{Spec}(K) \to X_{\text{f}}$ be a morphism induced by the inclusion $k[X_{\text{f}}] \hra k(X)=K$ and let $\eta: \text{Spec}(K) \to U$ be a morphism induced by the inclusion $\mathcal O \hra K$.
 Clearly, $\xi_K= \eta^{*}_{\text{f}}(\xi) \in C_X(K)=C(K)$.

-$\bullet$ \ {\it Our aim is to find an element $\xi^{\prime} \in C(U)$ such that $\eta^*(\bar \xi^{\prime})=\bar \xi_K \in \mathcal F(K)$.}
+$\bullet$ \ {\it Our aim is to find an element $\xi_U \in C_X(U)$ such that $\eta^*(\bar \xi_U)=\bar \xi_K \in \mathcal F_X(K)$.}

-Using a functor isomorphism (\ref{EquatingFunctors}) we will construct such an element $\xi^{\prime}$ rather explicitly in (\ref{RightElement}).
-Recall that we are given now with a geometically irreducible $k$-smooth affine scheme $X$, a finite family points $x_1, x_2, \dots , x_r$ on $X$ and a non-zero function $\text{f} \in k[X]$ vanishing at each $x_i$'s.
-Beginning with these data the nice triple (\ref{FirstNiceTriple})
+We will construct such an element $\xi_U$ rather explicitly in (\ref{FinalElement}).
+At the moment right now we are given, in particular, with the smooth geometrically irreducible affine $k$-scheme $X$, the finite family of points $x_1,x_2,\dots,x_n$ on $X$, and the non-zero function $f\in k[X]$ vanishing at each point $x_i$.
+Recall, that beginning with these data a nice triple